Javascript is required

 Home

-International Journal of Computational Methods and Experimental Measurements (IJCMEM) is a peer-reviewed open-access journal dedicated to advancing research that integrates computational modeling with experimental measurement across scientific and engineering disciplines.
+International Journal of Computational Methods and Experimental Measurements (IJCMEM) is a peer-reviewed open-access journal dedicated to advancing research that integrates computational modelling with experimental measurement across scientific and engineering disciplines.
 The journal provides a platform for high-quality studies focusing on the development, validation, and application of numerical and experimental approaches to improve prediction accuracy, reliability, and engineering relevance.
-IJCMEM encourages contributions that explore the interplay between theory, simulations, and laboratory or field experiments in areas such as material behavior, structural dynamics, multiphysics coupling, fluid–structure interaction, thermal processes, and data-driven modeling.
+IJCMEM encourages contributions that explore the interplay between theory, simulations, and laboratory or field experiments in areas such as material behaviour, structural dynamics, multiphysics coupling, fluid–structure interaction, thermal processes, and data-driven modelling.
 The journal particularly values research leveraging digital technologies, artificial intelligence, and advanced sensing and instrumentation for enhanced computational–experimental synergy.
 Committed to rigorous peer-review standards, research integrity, and timely dissemination of knowledge, IJCMEM is published quarterly by Acadlore, with issues released in March, June, September, and December.

 • Professional Editorial Standards - Every submission undergoes a rigorous and well-structured peer-review and editorial process, ensuring integrity, fairness, and adherence to the highest publication standards.